 ITEMS IN AFP WITH KEYWORD:

-A woman presented with an asymptomatic, irregular, pink plaque on her arm that had been growing slowly for 18 years.
+A woman presents with a pruritic mass under one eye that had been growing slowly for three years.

 Behavioral Counseling to Prevent Skin Cancer: Recommendation Statement [U.S. Preventive Services Task Force]

 The USPSTF recommends counseling young adults, adolescents, children, and parents of young children about minimizing exposure to ultraviolet (UV) radiation for persons aged 6 months to 24 years with fair skin types to reduce their risk of skin cancer.

 A 25-year-old Irish American woman presents for a wellness visit for herself and her two young children, a two-year-old boy and a seven-month-old girl.
 All three have fair skin, red hair, and freckles.
 She reports that she is looking forward to an upcoming family vacation to the Caribbean islands.